What is downsizing?

+You might worry that by downsizing to a less valuable home, your heirs could lose out on some or all of this extra tax-free allowance.
 However, in cases such as this a ‘downsizing addition’ can be applied, which means your estate can benefit from the full RNRB even when you have downsized or disposed of your property before death.
 The rules are complex, however, and a number of conditions must be met before an estate will qualify.

 The calculations are explained in detail on Gov.uk, however it’s always advisable to seek professional financial advice when dealing with complex tax or inheritance issues.

 Read our guide for more detailed information on the rules for Inheritance tax on property.